CALEDONIAN ALPS GLACIER TRAVERSE

 WHO IS THIS TRIP FOR...

-A trip for trekkers or mountaineers looking to undertake an unsupported wilderness journey through a remote glaciated region.
-You should be comfortable carrying up to 20kg over rough ground for multiple days of up to around 8 – 10 hours underway.
-There will be opportunity to learn or refine glacier travel techniques together with the IFMGA mountain guide who will be leading the team.
-If you have any questions or would like to discuss your suitability for this trek, please do get in touch.
+A trip for adventurous trekkers or mountaineers looking to undertake an unsupported wilderness journey through a stunningly remote glaciated region.
+You should be comfortable carrying a heavy pack of around 20kg over rough ground for multiple days of up to 8 - 10 hours.
+It means a lot to us to help the team learn or refine the glacier travel techniques that we as IFMGA mountain guides use to safely and efficiently traverse these wild regions.
+If you have any questions or would like to discuss your suitability for this trek, we'd love to talk over what's involved in this powerful journey.

 GUIDING